Convolutio/MuppetsBot/README.md

-# 🤖🎭 Muppets Bot
+# 🤖🎭 Discord Muppets Bot

 Language: ![TypeScript](https://img.shields.io/badge/TypeScript-black?style=flat&logo=typescript)

-This is a set of commands enabling your bot to create custom characters in a guild and make them tell custom speeches, defined by users.
+This is a set of commands enabling your Discord bot to create custom characters in a guild and make them tell custom speeches, defined by users.

 ## List of commands